 Administrative and tourist information

-The tourist welcome center at Gare de Nord is open every day from 9am to 5pm - last entry at 4.45pm.
+The tourist welcome center at Gare de Nord is closed until further notice

 For any further questions, it is recommended to contact the embassy of your country of origin.